Time icon

 What is a cell phone stipend?

 Is a cell phone stipend right for your company?
-Pause to consider how your employees may use their personal devices for business purposes like the following:
+Pause to consider how your employees may use their personal devices for business purposes:

 • Making and receiving calls